 There are several large reserves and protected areas in South Africa, including the Richtersveld and Namaqua National Parks, which draw tourists who come to enjoy the spring wild flowers which bloom around September each year.

-Spring is heralded by the flowering of annual Namaqualand daisies (dimorphothecas) that creates ‘rivers’ of orange across the landscape.
+Spring is heralded by the flowering of annual Namaqualand daisies (Dimorphothecas) that creates ‘rivers’ of orange across the landscape.
 Later in spring gazanias, ursinias, pelargoniums and vygies burst into colourful displays of lustrous pinks, magentas, reds, yellows, whites and oranges, depending on the amount of rain the area has received.

 One of ten national botanical gardens, The Karoo Desert National Botanical Garden is a truly unique experience, cultivating and displaying a wide variety of arid and semi-arid plants.
-Its 154 hectare of garden are situated at the foot of the Hex River Mountain range, 120 km north of Cape Town and en route to De Bergkant Lodge in Prince Albert.
+Its 154 hectare of garden are situated at the foot of the Hex River Mountain range, 120 km north of Cape Town and en route to the De Bergkant Lodge in Prince Albert.

 A Karoo Visit in Spring!

-If you are road tripping through the Great Karoo, take a guided tour of the indoor succulent collection of the Karoo Desert National Botanical Garden or better yet, wander at leisure on your own in the Swartberg Mountains Nature Reserve, with your camera.
+If you are road tripping through the Great Karoo, take a guided tour of the indoor succulent collection of The Karoo Desert National Botanical Garden or better yet, wander at leisure on your own in the Swartberg Mountains Nature Reserve, with your camera.
 The views from the top of Swartberg Pass are reason enough to go there and a trip in Spring will make it even more magical.